 In fact, the answer is often that the athlete simply has not developed the pure speed required to take maximum advantage of the energy system requirements of that particular sport, race, interval, etc.

 For example lets compare two athletes .
 Athlete A and Athlete B are both chasing a loose ball that is 25 yards downfield.
 Athlete A specifically develops her acceleration and does speed endurance work specific to the demands of her sport.
 Thus she can cover that distance in 4 seconds (as a round number) under a state of fatigue.

 Athlete B's training is based on running mileage and doing long repeats around the soccer field.
 She may have faster mark in the timed mile than Athlete A, but she's weak, mechanically inefficient and slow.

 Do you think she can compete with Athlete A's 4.0?

 Yours in speed,

-P.S. – If you haven’t taken a few minutes to check out all of the different programs we’ve put together to help you learn how to safely develop the fastest, strongest athletes, maybe now is a good time:
+P.S. – If you haven't taken a few minutes to check out all of the different programs we've put together to help you learn how to safely develop the fastest, strongest athletes, maybe now is a good time to check them out: